Read on discover Ruth’s story of faith, courage and the power of the Good News of Jesus!

 “During the training, the Lord spoke to me.
 He gave me the name of a village we were to go to.
 I had never heard of it before and did not know the place.”

 Ruth* is a church planter in Nigeria, trained through a local Global Disciples partner program.

 Outreach is an important part of the training—going to communities to share the Good News of Jesus with those who have yet to hear it.

 Ruth took along two other newly-equipped disciple-makers and, following the Lord’s direction, went in search of this specific village.

 It took some work; they traveled a long distance, asking people they met along the way.
 Eventually they located this community.

 “I did not know the place,” Ruth said, but she quickly learned.
 This settlement in northeast Nigeria is predominantly peasant farmers, with a literacy rate of zero.
 And 98% Muslim.

 “When we arrived in the village, God gave us a man of peace who accepted us,” Ruth reported.
-“We stayed there, and the next day we began one-on-one evangelism.
+“We stayed there, and the next day we began one-on-one evangelism and shared the good news of Jesus.
 The results were awesome.
 Eight Muslims put their faith in Jesus Christ, and four others who were neither Christian nor Muslim all became Christians!”